stnswz/cheat-sheets/sheets/GraphQL.md

 https://www.robinwieruch.de/graphql-tutorial/
 ### **Fields**
 [graphql.org/learn/queries/#fields](https://graphql.org/learn/queries/#fields)
 The 'hero' is an object in GraphQL terms.
 Objects hold data about an entity.
 This data is accessed using a so-called field in GraphQL.
 In its most basic form, a query is just objects and fields, and objects can also be called fields.
-In the example the field is 'name'.
+In the example, there are 2 fields: 'name' and 'friends', where 'friends' is also an object.

 ```graphql
 {